fluid-project/infusion-docs/DOMBinder.md

 ## How Infusion Components Use the DOM Binder ##

-The Infusion Framework automatically creates a DOM Binder for any [View Component](tutorial-gettingStartedWithInfusion/ViewComponents) as it constructs and attaches it to the component as a top-level member named dom.
+The Infusion Framework automatically creates a DOM Binder for any [View Component](tutorial-gettingStartedWithInfusion/ViewComponents.md) as it constructs and attaches it to the component as a top-level member named `dom`.

 View Components specify a set of names selectors in the component's defaults called `selectors`:

 ```javascript